Are you looking for the perfect Alaska itinerary for your Alaska road trip? Well, you have definitely come to the right place!

 Things To Do In And Around Homer:

 Explore the Homer Spit.
-When I am visiting Homer I always stay on the Homer Spit, a 4.5-mile natural slice of land that juts out into Kachemak Bay.
+When I visit Homer, I always stay on the Homer Spit, a 4.5-mile natural slice of land that juts into Kachemak Bay.
 Here you will find lots of restaurants, shops, and bars.

-There is a flat paved walking/running trail that I took advantage of many times.
+There is a flat, paved trail that I took advantage of many times.
 It winds through the harbor past the shops and restaurants and back to Homer.

-Stopping in Salty Dawg Saloon on the Homer Spit for a drink is a definite location to put on your Alaska itinerary list of super neat things to do.
+Stopping in the Salty Dawg Saloon on the Homer Spit for a drink is a definite must for things to do in Homer.

 Alaskan residents love the Salty Dawg Saloon so much that wearing its apparel is very popular with them.

-You want to have something from the Salty Dawg Saloon to take home with you, so add visiting there to your Alaska itinerary list of things to do!
+You want to have something from the Salty Dawg Saloon to take home with you, so add visiting there to your Alaska itinerary!

 It is a tradition for visiting tourists to do so!